meixuchen/region_satellite/README.md

 <sup>1</sup> *Geographic Data Science Lab, University of Liverpool, Liverpool, United Kingdom*
 <sup>2</sup> *Institute for Risk and Uncertainty, University of Liverpool, Liverpool, United Kingdom*

+This repository provides the required infraestructure to replicate the analysis reported in: [A reproducible notebook to acquire, process and analyse satellite imagery: Exploring long-term urban changes](https://doi.org/10.18335/region.v7i2.295)

+Follow the instructions below to replicate the analysis via *Binder*.

 ## Build a Docker image of our repository